connorbowen/apiq-mvp/docs/DEPLOYMENT_GUIDE.md

 DEBUG="prisma:query" npm run dev
 ```

+### Config & Debug Scripts

+- `next.config.js` has been updated.
+Review for any new environment or build settings before deploying.
+- Use `clear-cache.js` and related scripts for cache management in dev/staging environments as needed.

 This deployment guide provides comprehensive coverage of all deployment scenarios and best practices for the APIQ platform.
 Follow these guidelines to ensure successful deployments in any environment.